Rokiis1/roadmap/project-managment/assets/examples/backlog.md

 **Use Case:**

 - **Title:** Resetting User Password
-- **Description:** This use case describes the process of resetting a registered user's password when they have forgotten it.
+- **Scenarios:** This use case describes the process of resetting a registered user's password when they have forgotten it.
 - **Actor:** Registered User

 **User Story:**